Eastern North Carolina Vinegar BBQ Sauce

 This post may contain affiliate links, please see our privacy policy + disclosures for details.

 If you love bold, no-nonsense barbecue, a proper Carolina Vinegar BBQ Sauce is a must-have.
 It’s tangy, fiery, and cuts through rich, smoky meats like magic.
-Whether you’re drizzling it over beef brisket, brushing it onto grilled chicken, or sneaking a spoonful straight from the jar (no judgment), this sauce delivers a punch of pure, unfiltered flavor.
+Whether you’re drizzling it over beef brisket or brushing it onto grilled chicken, this sauce delivers a punch of pure, unfiltered flavor.

 • Flavor Profile: North Carolina BBQ sauce balances tangy vinegar, subtle sweetness, and a lingering spicy kick.
 Its thin consistency seeps into the meat, enhancing the smoky flavor without overpowering it.